Maybe it seems obvious. But let’s be precise.

 Because a compiler or interpreter for a programming language is a program, the process of writing one isn’t much different than any other program: we pick a language suited for the task and start working.

 Broad-minded readers might observe that this idea of take some input → put it into a processing device → get a result is a pattern seen at all levels of programming.
 Depending on the context, we might call the “processing device” in the middle a function, or a program, or a programming language.
 But these distinctions are largely arbitrary.
 For instance, it’s fair to think of a programming language as a special kind of function.
-It probably seems weird now, but it’s also fair to think of any function as a with a very tiny domain.
+It probably seems weird now, but it’s also fair to think of any function as a domain-specific language with a very tiny domain.

 On a design level, a programming language sets the ground rules for what can happen in a program.
 It specifies what kind of source code is acceptable, what that source code should mean, and what kind of results should be generated.